 Many families don’t ask these tough questions … especially when dynamics are strained, like in many second-marriage families or when siblings don’t get along well.
 It certainly isn’t easy to blurt out after passing the gravy, “Hey Dad, does your will put me or your wife in charge of your estate?”

 But these conversations are important.
 When the proper estate planning isn’t done, it’s the family members left behind who pay the price, often with bitter, ugly, and costly probate court battles.
 They happen to families all Read more...

 MarketWatch.com recently featured an interesting article about the benefits that families gain by having the estate planning conversation early.
 Not only does it improve family relationships, it helps sets the stage and prepares family members for facing the difficult issues caused by a loved one who ages or passes away.

 The article noted how a UBS Wealth Management study recently found that only 43% of affluent Americans felt that having this conversation with their heirs was a pressing issue.
 That’s surprising because experts predict that between now and the year 2050, the largest wealth transfer in U.S. history will occur: a whopping 30 trillion dollars.

 The problem is that having this conversation is seldom easy.
 Who wants to sit around talking about legal and financial planning for when someone dies or becomes incapacitated?
 Most family members are too busy with the stress of their daily work and personal routines to worry about talking to loved ones about death and dying.

-While the MarketWatch article Read more...
+While the MarketWatch article includes a couple suggestions, there is Read more...